Identity resolution: What it is and how to use it for customer personalization

 Many of the classic cases of identity resolution fall into the category of deterministic identity resolution.
 Deduplication and device stitching are necessary to get a clear view of everything from customer journeys to ad campaign efficacy.
 Clickstream data resolution, which retroactively matches the actions a user took to an identity provided later, is a crucial tool for observing onboarding and understanding the impression your brand makes.

 All of that utility is generated by first-party data — data collected from a customer and stored only for your own company’s purposes.
-By holding a microscope to user behaviors, you gather “known identifiers,” useful data which allows for a highly personalized relationship with your customers.
+By holding a microscope to user behaviors, you gather “known identifiers,” useful identity data that allows for a highly personalized relationship with your customers.

 An example of this in action would be a user visiting your website and receiving a certain anonymous ID.
-If that user signs up for an account or makes a purchase, this anonymous ID is now connected to an email address or a phone number or an internal user ID.
-When that same user visits your website from a different device like a smartphone, they would receive a new anonymous ID and initially appear as two unique users.
-If the user logs into their existing account, their new anonymous ID is now also connected to the same email address or user ID.
-In deterministic matching, one can now reliably connect the first anonymous ID to the second one and an identity graph is forming.
+If that user signs up for an account or makes a purchase, this anonymous ID is now connected to an email address, a phone number, or an internal user ID.
+When that same user visits your website from a different device, like a smartphone, they would receive a new anonymous ID and initially appear as two unique users.
+However, if the user then logged into their existing account, their new anonymous ID would also be connected to the same email address or user ID.
+In deterministic matching, one can now reliably connect the first anonymous ID to the second one, starting the process of ID resolution.

 Probabilistic identity matching

 Unlike deterministic matching, probabilistic matching draws conclusions about likely customer identity using suggestions from non-deterministic data sources.
-This might be device co-location suggesting shared usage, ip address or digital fingerprints to help narrow device identity, or fuzzy matching algorithms that collate additional ambiguous variables into a sensible guess about user identity.
+There could be device co-location suggesting shared usage, IP address or digital fingerprints to help narrow device identity, or fuzzy matching algorithms that collate additional ambiguous variables into a sensible guess about user identity.

 In many cases, the raw data needed to effectively use probabilistic matching comes from a third-party vendor.
 Third-party data typically arrives in large volumes, which makes guesses based on data distribution easier and more reliable.
 Vendors like Liveramp Identity or Softcrylic are brands you may be familiar with in this field.